Point Frederick

 Point Frederick demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-A substantial 24.6% of the population actively pursues formal education.
-This includes 6.6% in secondary education, 6.4% in primary education, and 6.1% pursuing tertiary education.
+Furthermore, 24.6% of the population is actively pursuing formal education, with 6.6% in secondary education, 6.4% in primary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education